Prescription Drug Affordability Act

 g) The state’s health care marketplace.

-6) From among the membership of the stakeholder council, the board chair shall appoint two members to be cochairs of the stakeholder council.
+3) From among the membership of the stakeholder council, the board chair shall appoint one member to be the stakeholder council chair.

 (E) DRUG COST AFFORDABILITY REVIEW